solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-cryptography.md

   the same keypair can be used to read it
 - **Signatures**: if it's encrypted with a secret key, the public key from the same keypair can be used to prove the secret key holder signed it.
-- You can even use asymmetric cryptography to work out a good key for symmetric cryptography!
-This is called **key exchange**, where you use your public keys and the recipient's public key to come up with a 'session' key.
+- Asymmetric cryptography also enables secure **key exchange**, where two parties use their respective public keys to generate a shared 'session' key.
+  This key is then used for symmetric encryption, combining the security of asymmetric encryption with the efficiency of symmetric encryption for the rest of the communication.
 - There's a variety of asymmetric cryptography algorithms, but the most common you'll see today are variants of ECC or RSA.